anonymous-icde/ops2man/README.txt

-1. Please unzip code.zip file for the entire code.
-Follow the readme.md for how to run.
+1. Please unzip code.zip for the entire code.
+The data is included in the code dir.
-2. The supplementary material.pdf is included.
-3. The data is also included.
+2. Supplemetary material also included in the repo.